My First Photography Exhibition

 At the end of the evening the conversations dispersed into various corners of the room and created a pleasant atmosphere.

 Are You Close?
-Come by with Pleasure!
+Come and Visit Us!

 Café Koeppen